 God rewarded Samira’s obedience to an addiction-free life.
 She obtained a good job at a company and was soon made manager over one of the company’s divisions.
 She continued to thrive and attend the Bible study—that is, until the man she had formerly been involved with came around again, calling and asking her to see him.
 At first, she refused, but then her resolve weakened.

 Samira started a relationship with the man again, resumed her drug habit, and quit going to the Bible study.
 And since her older sister didn’t go anymore, Samira’s sister also quit and took up drugs again.

 After not seeing Samira for seven months, the two disciple makers felt God’s prompting to call her.
 According to one of the women, “We said that God had told us to call and see if she was okay.
 We assured her that God had come into her life and although right now she was denying Him, He still loved and wanted to help her.”

 Samira agreed to see the women, one of whom admits, “I really wanted to be stern and correct her, to put her back on the journey.
 But God instructed me in my heart to show mercy.
 So I just listened to her.”

 Samira then revealed that she had fallen back into addiction and the man she was seeing had abused her.
-She also said that on the day the Disciple Makers called to check up on her, she was preparing another suicide attempt.
-“But when you called,” she added, “I felt that God was coming to save me through your call.”
+She also said that on the day the disciple makers called to check up on her, she was preparing another suicide attempt.
+“But when you called,” Samira added, “I felt that God was coming to save me through your call.”

-When the Disciple maker asked her, “What do you want to do now?”
+When one of the disciple makers asked her, “What do you want to do now?”
 Samira said, “I want to continue with the Bible study.”
 Now a committed student of the Bible, Samira’s relationship with God is restored, and her love for Him is growing stronger every day.
-Her sister, also, has returned to the study, and they are attending together, maturing in their faith, maintaining their sobriety, and looking forward to the future.
+In addition, her sister has returned to the study.
+They are attending together, maturing in their faith, maintaining their sobriety, and looking forward to the future.